 Deciding to adopt a child requires knowing your reasons for wanting to adopt a child, and deciding which type of adoption is best for you and your family.
 Understand the adoption requirements so that there are no surprises further into the process, and consider how open you want your adoption to be.

-People make the decision to adopt for a variety of reasons.
+People decide to adopt for a variety of reasons.
 Some suffer from infertility, while others may wish to add to their already-growing family by adopting a child.

 There are times when a pregnancy would put a birth mother’s health in jeopardy, so they may choose adoption rather than taking the physical risk of going through a pregnancy.

-So many children are in need of a safe, loving home.
+So many children require a safe, loving home.
 Some families choose to adopt simply to know they are providing a child with a better future.

 This unselfish act of love runs deep within them, and these adoptive parents many times adopt several children; not just one.